OthmanB/Alm/README.md

        make

-This will generate an executable with parameters as per defined into the main() of ylm.cpp
+This will generate an executable with parameters as per defined into the main() of main.cpp

 Othman Benomar